luisomoreau/learn-full-stack-javascript-development-for-beginners/README.md

 In short, using TypeScript avoid making many mistakes while writting your code, you can code faster and have a better understanding of the code produced by you and others.

-I wrote few month ago a [Loopback TypeScript Boilerplate](https://github.com/luisomoreau/loopback3-typescript-boilerplate) if you want to use it.
-Otherwise, just follow the next steps:
+I wrote few month ago a [Loopback TypeScript Boilerplate](https://github.com/luisomoreau/loopback3-typescript-boilerplate).
+If you want to use it, it is a Loopback application with a User model (like the application we've just created) but it has TypeScript already configured.

+Otherwise, I will show you have to configure TypeScript with our new application.
+Just follow the next steps:

 * Install @types/node using npm:
 ```